Lullaby and the Ceaseless Roar

-Lullaby and the Ceaseless Roar (stylized as lullaby and…The Ceaseless Roar) is the tenth solo album by English rock singer Robert Plant.
+Lullaby and the Ceaseless Roar (stylized as lullaby and…The Ceaseless Roar) is the tenth solo studio album by the English rock singer Robert Plant.
 It was released on 8 September 2014 on Nonesuch/Warner Bros.
 Records.
 It was also Plant's first studio album with his backing band the Sensational Space Shifters, although the band is not credited on the front cover.

 Critical reception

 Lullaby and the Ceaseless Roar received acclaim by the majority of music critics.
 At Metacritic, which assigns a normalised rating out of 100 to reviews from a selection of critics, the album received an average score of 81, based on 23 reviews.
 The album was named one of the 50 best albums of 2014 by NPR Music.